Angeles City: Barangays

+Anunas

 Anunas is the barangay that houses the city's Koreatown, a chain of Korean establishments along the Fil-Am Friendship Highway.
 Anunas is also identified as one of the growth centers of the city, focusing on light industries such as woodcarving and rattan craft.

 Balibago and Malabañas

 Balibago is the main entertainment district of Angeles.
 It contains Casino Filipino Angeles and the famous Fields Avenue tourist belt.
 The city's biggest mall, SM City Clark, is also situated in Barangay Malabañas.

 Pampang and San Nicolas

 These two barangays form the main public market district of the city.
 The Pampang Wet Market, San Nicolas Market, Friday Flea Market (locally referred to as Apu), Jumbo Jenra Angeles, Puregold Angeles, and the Angeles Slaughterhouse are found here.
 The Pampang Wet Market is the largest and most frequented wet market in the province of Pampanga.
 It also attracts people from nearby towns.
-Ospital Ning Angeles (ONA),City College of Angeles, Angeles City National High School are located in Pampang.
+Ospital Ning Angeles (ONA), City College of Angeles, Angeles City National High School are located in Pampang.